 These earnings from your deposits must be added to the profit from any other savings you have.
 Once you have offset your expenses, losses and gains, you will know which bracket you are in and what rate of tax you will pay.

-There are three scales in the taxation of deposits depending on the amount:
+There are four scales in the taxation of deposits depending on the amount:

 - 19% – Up to €6,000